 Do your Dubia roaches have mites?
 Want to get rid of them?
 If so, this post is for you.

 The other good news is that Dubia roaches can live in conditions that don’t tend to attract mites.
-This means that odds are good you can maintain a colony of feeders without suffering the annoyance of perpetual mite infestation.
-You may even be able to breed them without mites if you get the enclosure conditions just right.
+This means that the odds are good you can keep a colony of feeders without suffering perpetual mite infestation.
+You may even be able to breed them without mites if you get their enclosure conditions just right.